wanwangzi666/AyuGram4A/README.md

 ## Want to fork?

 If you're making a fork, you **should** specify **AyuGram** & **exteraGram** in credits.
-Otherwise open source doesn't really work.
+Otherwise, open source won't really work.

-Depending on your GitHub profile, we'll decide send an invite to the proprietary repo or not.
+Depending on your GitHub profile, we'll decide whether to send an invitation to the proprietary repo or not.

-And, if you're a kid that don't really want to give credits properly - go and cry writing boilerplate code.
+And, if you're a kid that doesn't really want to give credits properly - go and cry writing boilerplate code.

 ## How to build